01-edu/public/subjects/graphql/README.md

 ### Instructions

 You will have to create a profile UI where you can see your own school information.
-This information/data is present on the graphQL endpoint, where you will have to query it.
+This information/data is present on the GraphQL endpoint, where you will have to query it.

 The UI design is up to you.
 However, have in mind the principles of a [good UI](../good-practices/README.md).\
 The UI will have a statistic section where you can generate graphs to see more about your journey and achievements on the school.
 This graphs must be done using [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG).
 You will have to do at least **two different statistic graphs** for the data given.